Sharing is caring!

 This diet, in conjunction with other things, is essentially wiping out species of bacteria from our intestines.

-On your gut-healing journey, you’re not likely eating a lot of overly processed foods or refined sugars (right??)
+On your gut-healing journey to better digestive health, you’re not likely eating a lot of overly processed foods or refined sugars (right??)

 However, you are likely sticking to lower fiber and cutting many foods out of your diet.